2019 Presentation Sessions

 Regulatory & Policy Updates

 This session will feature talks on operating under the Northwest Territories regulatory setting including initiatives for all resource sectors stemming from the pillars of the Mineral Development Strategy and from the management of Oil and Gas resources.
-Emphasis will be on programs and services that are available to communities, Aboriginal Governments, and the exploration and mining industry that will encourage investment in the NWT.
+Emphasis will be on programs and services that are available to communities, Aboriginal Governments, and the exploration and mining industry that will encourage investment in Northwest Territories.

 Chairs: Tom Hoefer (NWT & NU Chamber of Mines) and Philippe Normandeau (NTGS-GNWT)

 This session focuses on the current status of mining activities and advanced exploration projects, as well as introductory geology overviews of the areas of interest.
 We welcome all talks on existing northern mining activities as well as projects nearing the opening of new resources to build the economy of the north.

 *Geoscience-related sessions provide an opportunity for non-scientific presentations.